googlefonts/googlefonts-project-template/README.md

 * Replace the font sources in the `sources` directory with your own font sources.
 These sources may be either in Glyphs format or UFO/Designspace formats.\
 \
-Unlike many open source distributors, Google Fonts is a collection of **curated content**.
+Unlike many open source distributors, Google Fonts is **curated**.
 Fonts shipped to the platform have to match the [Google Fonts Specifications](https://github.com/googlefonts/gf-docs/tree/main/Spec).
 Please read them carefully.\
 \
 *(The sample font provided in this template is [Rubik](https://github.com/googlefonts/rubik/) by Philipp Hubert, Sebastian Fischer, and contributors.)*